YOLO based Ocean Eddy Localization with AWS SageMaker: Conclusions

 \section{Conclusions}

-In conclusion, our study utilized Amazon SageMaker, a cloud-based service, for Ocean Eddy localization that may aid in earth observation.
-We employed various versions of the YOLO model, including Versions 5, 8, and 9 to perform object detection.
-The results of our detection experiments were promising, showcasing the efficiency of the models in localizing the objects of interest accurately especially the YOLOv9 performed better in critical cases.
-However, our experience highlighted significant challenges associated with deploying models using SageMaker, particularly when utilizing the ground truth feature for AI-based model deployment.
-These challenges underscore the need for further refinement and improvement in the SageMaker platform to streamline the model deployment process.
+Our study leveraged Amazon SageMaker, a cloud-based service, for Ocean Eddy localization, which has potential applications in Earth observation.
+We employed various versions of the YOLO model, including versions 5, 8, and 9, to localize Ocean Eddies.
+The results of our experiments fulfilled the objective of this work, which was to measure and compare the performance of different YOLO models on the cloud platform.

+However, our experience revealed significant challenges associated with deploying models using SageMaker, particularly when utilizing the ground truth feature for AI-based model deployment.
+These challenges highlight the need for further refinement and improvement in the SageMaker platform to streamline the deployment process, especially when handling big data problems in such cloud environments.

-Looking ahead, we are keen to address the potential research opportunities identified during our study.
-This includes exploring methodologies to enhance the efficiency and usability of SageMaker for deploying AI models, as well as investigating new avenues for object localization and detection tasks through future earth science projects.
+Looking ahead, we are eager to address the potential research opportunities identified during our study.
+This includes exploring methodologies to enhance the efficiency and usability of SageMaker for deploying AI models, as well as investigating new avenues for object localization and detection in future Earth science projects.